repetere/modelscript/README.md

-    columnMatrix(vectors), //returns a matrix of values by combining column arrays into a matrix columnArray(columnName, options), // - returns a new array of a selected column from an array of objects, can filter, scale and replace values columnReplace(columnName, options), // - returns a new array of a selected column from an array of objects and replaces empty values, encodes values and scales values labelEncoder(columnName, options), // - returns a new array and label encodes a selected column labelDecode(columnName, options), // - returns a new array and decodes an encoded column back to the original array values oneHotEncoder(columnName, options), // - returns a new object of one hot encoded values
+    columnMatrix(vectors), //returns a matrix of values by combining column arrays into a matrix columnArray(columnName, options), // - returns a new array of a selected column from an array of objects, can filter, scale and replace values columnReplace(columnName, options), // - returns a new array of a selected column from an array of objects and replaces empty values, encodes values and scales values columnScale(columnName, options), // - returns a new array of scaled values which can be reverse (descaled).
+The scaling transformations are stored on the DataSet columnDescale(columnName, options), // - Returns a new array of descaled values selectColumns(columns, options), //returns a list of objects with only selected columns as properties labelEncoder(columnName, options), // - returns a new array and label encodes a selected column labelDecode(columnName, options), // - returns a new array and decodes an encoded column back to the original array values oneHotEncoder(columnName, options), // - returns a new object of one hot encoded values